code123-tech/Low-Level-Design-Questions/creational_Desing_pattern/Builder/README.md

      * constructor(field1, null);  // for one person
      * constructor(field1, field2);  // for other person

 So, we will ask Builders to take these requirements and build house for us.
+[Learn More here](https://refactoring.guru/design-patterns/builder)